psi4/psi4/doc/sphinxman/source/manage_release.rst

 * Make WindowsWSL and any other symlinks the script frontmatter advises.

-Generate download page for psicode.org
+..
+Generate download page for psicode.org (pre-Fall 2023)
---------------------------------------
+.. ------------------------------------------------------
+..

-* Be in repo psicode-hugo-website
+.. * Be in repo psicode-hugo-website
-* Copy and edit new file akin to https://github.com/psi4/psicode-hugo-website/blob/master/content/installs/v13rc2.md.
+.. * Copy and edit new file akin to https://github.com/psi4/psicode-hugo-website/blob/master/content/installs/v13rc2.md.
 Note the edition string ``v13rc2`` in frontmatter for this and future filenames
-* Copy and edit new file akin to https://github.com/psi4/psicode-hugo-website/blob/master/data/installs/v13rc2.yaml for menu and notes content
+.. * Copy and edit new file akin to https://github.com/psi4/psicode-hugo-website/blob/master/data/installs/v13rc2.yaml for menu and notes content
-* Enter ``scripts/`` dir and edit primarily https://github.com/psi4/psicode-hugo-website/blob/master/scripts/install-generator.py#L9 but also any other arrays or messages that should change.
+.. * Enter ``scripts/`` dir and edit primarily https://github.com/psi4/psicode-hugo-website/blob/master/scripts/install-generator.py#L9 but also any other arrays or messages that should change.
-* Run the  ``install-generator.py`` in place.
+.. * Run the  ``install-generator.py`` in place.
 It will dump new files into ``data/installs/`` _subdirs_.
 Be sure to ``git add`` them.
-* Installer page is now ready.
+.. * Installer page is now ready.
-* Shift "latest" alias in frontmatter from whichever page is currently active to the new page.
+.. * Shift "latest" alias in frontmatter from whichever page is currently active to the new page.
 This makes sure "Downloads" on the navigation bar points to new page.
-* Conscientiously, one should test
+.. * Conscientiously, one should test
+..

-  - installer downloads in Mac and Linux.
+..   - installer downloads in Mac and Linux.
 And actually installing them and ``psi4 --test`` them.
-  - that download button and ``curl`` downloading register on the download counters on vergil
+..   - that download button and ``curl`` downloading register on the download counters on vergil ..

-* Commit the new files, PR, and deploy psicode site
+.. * Commit the new files, PR, and deploy psicode site
-* Petition on Slack for testers
+.. * Petition on Slack for testers

+Generate download page for psicode.org
+--------------------------------------

+* Be in local clone of repository https://github.com/psi4/psicode-hugo-website .
+* Copy and edit a new file akin to ``content/installs/v182.md``.
+Add it to the git index.

+  - Note the edition string ``v182`` in frontmatter for this and future filenames.
+  - Don't postdate the date string in frontmatter or it won't render.
+  - Ultimately, make sure the ``aliases:\n  - /installs/latest/`` lines are *added* to this new file and *removed* from the previous latest file, but this can wait until the installer page has been tested.

+* Copy and edit a new file akin to ``data/installs/v182.yaml``.
+Add it to the git index.

+  - Glance through the menu and notes content to make sure they're up-to-date.
+This file determines the structure of the install page.
+  - Add or remove python versions and architectures if necessary.
+  - Every couple years, update the default python version in ``datakey: python``/``selected`` *and* in ``optsHandler`` at the end.
+  - Always adjust the ``datakey: branch``/``stable`` block.
+  - For releases, adjust the ``datakey: branch``/``previous`` and ``nightly`` blocks.

+* Enter the ``scripts/`` directory.
+If the previous release hasn't had a snapshot saved, copy ``install-generator.py`` into a version-labeled file, and add it to the git index.
+* Edit ``scripts/install-generator.py``.

+  - Primarily, edit ``edition`` at the top.
+  - Also, edit other arrays (stuff above ``## Outputs``) or messages (logic below ``## Outputs``) that should change.

+* Run the ``install-generator.py`` in place.
+It will dump two new files, e.g., ``data/installs/cmd/{edition}.json`` and ``data/installs/dlbtn/{edition}.json``.
+Add these to the index (no need to inspect them).

+* The installer page is now ready for inspection.
+Run ``hugo server --watch=false`` and view in browser at http://localhost:1313/ .
+Click around the options to make sure the buttons and instructions all look right.

+* Iterate on the ``data/installs/{edition}.yaml`` and the ``install-generator.py`` until correct.
+  It's fine to push to psicode.org to see it in place.
+But wait until it's final (and all the packages and installers are ready) to shift "latest" alias in frontmatter from whichever page is currently active to the new page, ``content/installs/{edition}.md``.
+This makes sure "Downloads" on the navigation bar points to the new page.

+* Commit the new files, PR, and deploy psicode site.

 ..
 Collect documentation snapshot (pre-Fall 2023)